Prapthi564/MPPC23-Power-Apps/lab1/README.md

 There are two ways to install the Pipelines solution:

 #### Task 9.1 Via Power Platform Admin Center

+In this task, you will install the Power Platform Pipelines app in the Prod environment using the Power Platform Admin Center.
+This app enables deployment automation and is a core component for implementing ALM in your Power Platform environments.

 1. Go to the [Power Platform Admin Center](https://aka.ms/ppac).